cmayen/dotfiles-min/README.md

-# dotfiles-min
+# dotfiles-new

-A minimal dotfiles repo for a docker and devpod dev-environment with git set to use existing github ssh keys.
+A minimal dotfiles repo for a docker and devpod dev-environment with git preconfigured to use existing github ssh keys.
 Built on Debian GNU/Linux 12 (bookworm).

 With some personal tuning done, of course.
 Here's the quick and dirty:

 ![CLI Example](https://raw.githubusercontent.com/cmayen/cmayen/refs/heads/main/dotfiles-min-cli-2511121042.webp)

+- Customized prompt with git branch shown.
+- Removed display of current local username.
+- Moved user prompt `$` symbol to a new line.
+- Ensured root user is displayed and changed root prompt to `#` symbol.
+- git preconfigured with github ssh key stored on parent workstation path.
+- Ensures `git config` values are available on first login.
+- Local dotfiles repository clone in `~/dotfiles/`

+Minimal with basic quality of life tweaks.
+Godo to use for a starting point for more advanced environments and interesting devpod experiments.

 ---

 ## Quick Start

 This example is based on a new minimal ubuntu 24.04 server/workstation installation on a virtual machine.
+Commands should be ran as the normal user and can be executed in the user home directory `~/` or any directory of your choosing like `~/devcontainers/`.
 Adapt this quick start to your needs and personal workstation design.

 ### SSH keys for git and github authentication.